Dr-Piedra/fractal_agg_scattering/README.md

 # fractal_agg_scattering
+IF you find this code useful, please cite:
+- Piedra, Patricio, Aimable Kalume, Evgenij Zubko, Daniel Mackowski, Yong-Le Pan, and Gorden Videen.
+"Particle-shape classification using light scattering: An exercise in deep learning."
+Journal of Quantitative Spectroscopy and Radiative Transfer 231 (2019): 140-156.

-Generates a fractal aggregate and computes its light scattering mueller matrix
+This code generates a fractal aggregate of size parameter x, rotates the fractal aggregate at random, and computes its light scattering mueller matrix.

 returns:
 - The mueller matrix